 Lto safety in the world of cryptocurrencies, is an issue that is taken very seriously, and one example of this is the development of the well-known MPC wallets or purses.
 These purses They are the union of several technologies focused on offering the highest possible security, business and military grade security, in order to protect cryptocurrencies in a way that it is virtually impossible to extract them, without the necessary permissions for it.

-However What exactly is an MPC Wallet?
-What makes them so safe?
+However ¿What is exactly one MPC Wallet?
+What is it that makes them so safe?
 These and other questions will be answered in this article dedicated to getting to know these new cryptocurrency wallets.

 What is multiparty computing or MPC?

 Before moving towards what is an MPC purse or wallet, it is good to first know what exactly MPC or multi-party computing is.
 MPC or Multiparty Computing, is a concept of cryptographic security.
 One created in order to enable security models in which various parts are necessary to access the resources of a system.
 Each of the parties maintains a key that, when joined to the rest, allows access to the system to be unlocked and controlled.
 This control can be complete or partial, depending on the level of access granted.

 The design of these protocols dates back to 1970, and they have been evolving to the point that today, many of these systems are even embedded in computer chips, in order to help maintain the security of computer systems.

 Due to its great possibilities, the crypto community has remained strongly interested in this type of technology.
 In fact, David Chaum In 1988, he presented a well-known work under the name of "Unconditionally secure multi-party protocols".
 On the other hand, Nick Szabo, in 1999 he also presented a well-known work called "God's protocols", also explaining the possibilities of MPCs in the world of computing and their use in economic and financial systems.
 This offers us a clear idea of the importance of these protocols, and their arrival in the world of cryptocurrencies.